 Animal Science Emphasis

-Graduate students in the Animal Science emphasis receive broad-based training resulting in experiences that qualify them for many agricultural or agriculture-adjacent careers.
+As a graduate student in Animal Science you will receive broad-based training and experiences that qualify you for myriad agricultural or agriculture-adjacent careers.
 Areas of emphasis include nutrition, breeding and genetics, physiology, production systems, and meat science/muscle growth.
 Research problems may involve beef cattle, sheep, and biochemical or other properties of agricultural products.

 Research laboratories and facilities are available in the department and specialized equipment is also available through cooperation with other departments.